tedklin/dynamical/docs/design.md

 # Design document

 This document is intended to lay out nontrivial software design decisions and non-obvious code.
 Since *dynamical* is my first larger-scale C++ project, I decided it's best to expose the reasoning behind somewhat-significant design decisions made, for self-reflection purposes and the opportunity to fix bad C++ practices / wrong assumptions about the nature of control system design.
-It also helps me maintain my own sanity as the project grows and I can't remember why I did certain things a certain way by just looking at the code.

 **This (admittedly pedantic) document is not geared towards user documentation purposes and shouldn't be used as such.**

-## Driving design goals
+## Some driving design goals

 1. Safety
     - Minimize undefined behavior.
         - Force users to state what they want as explicitly as possible.
+    - Every class and every function should do exactly what their names say.
     - Maintain const-correctness.
-    - Every class and every function should do exactly what their names say.
+    - Tests!
+Lots of tests!
+    - ASan?
 2. Modularity and efficiency
     - Break down systems into their smallest components while still maintaining realistic abstraction for usability.
-    - Generic algorithms!
-        - Inspired by numerous C++ libraries, including the one and only STL.
-        - Keep self-defined objects relatively "lightweight" without loss of functionality.
+    - Prefer to define generic functions that act on a given object instead of member functions contained within each object.
 3. User-focused
     - Keep in mind the applications a library like this could be used for, and design around that.